bunto/bunto/site/_docs/structure.md

 permalink: /docs/structure/
 ---

-Jekyll is, at its core, a text transformation engine.
+Bunto is, at its core, a text transformation engine.
 The concept behind the system is this: you give it text written in your favorite markup language, be that Markdown, Textile, or just plain HTML, and it churns that through a layout or series of layout files.
 Throughout that process you can tweak how you want